Neosho, Missouri: The Flower Box City

-Since 1957, Neosho has been locally well known as "The Flower Box City"; that year it earned the All-America City Award for its beautification efforts.
-In 1955 the town had received a $5,000 grant from the New York Community Trust for that purpose.
+Since 1957, Neosho has been locally well known as "The Flower Box City"; that year, it earned the All-America City Award for its beautification efforts.
+In 1955, the town had received a $5,000 grant from The New York Community Trust for that purpose.
 Local companies provided lumber at cost, and the Jaycees formed an assembly line to build more than 200 wooden flower boxes.
 Pet Milk Company donated 400 used wooden barrels for container gardens, and town nurseries supplied plants at reduced rates.
 The city dressed up trash cans and parking meters around the courthouse square with flower baskets.
-In 1957 Neosho earned a coveted All-America City Award from Look magazine and the National Municipal League.
+In 1957, Neosho earned a coveted All-America City Award from Look magazine and the National Municipal League.
 (The Life magazine photojournalist Wallace Kirkland covered the 1957 city for the magazine.
-A life collection of his photographs from this assignment, many previously unpublished, can be found in the Life photo archive, hosted by Google).
+The Life Magazine collection of his photographs from this assignment, many previously unpublished, can be found in the Life photo archive, hosted by Google).
 Since then, the Flower Box Promotion Committee has supported beautification and awarded 'Beauty Spot' prizes each spring and summer to homes and businesses with outstanding yards, flower gardens, and flower boxes.

 Fort Crowder

 In the early 1950s, local congressman Dewey Jackson Short, senior member of the House Armed Services Committee, secured authorization and some funding to build two permanent barracks and a disciplinary barracks to reactivate the former Camp Crowder as a permanent installation, Fort Crowder.
 Its mission was to be the Army's military police training school.
 After Short's defeat in the 1956 election, the fort was deactivated.

 About 2000 acre of the post was turned over to the U. S. Air Force, which constructed Plant 65.
 The rocket engine manufacturing facility was operated by contract to North American Aviation, later known as Rocketdyne.
 This facility became Rocketdyne's primary manufacturing and testing complex for the H-1 rocket engine, used by the Saturn I and Saturn IB rockets.
-These rockets were used in NASA's Apollo, Skylab, and Apollo-Soyuz Test Project programs until its contract ended in 1968.
+These rockets were used in NASA's Apollo, Skylab, and Apollo–Soyuz Test Project programs until its contract ended in 1968.

-On April 24, 1975, a major tornado caused massive destruction and killed three persons.
-It destroyed a motel, apartment complex and mobile home park, along with dozens of homes and businesses.
+On April 24, 1975, a major tornado caused massive destruction and killed three people.
+It destroyed a motel, apartment complex, and mobile home park, along with dozens of homes and businesses.